spdk/spdk/doc/bdev.md

 RAID virtual bdev module provides functionality to combine any SPDK bdevs into one RAID bdev.
 Currently SPDK supports only RAID 0.
-RAID functionality does not store on-disk metadata on the member disks, so user must reconstruct the RAID volume when restarting application.
+RAID functionality does not store on-disk metadata on the member disks, so user must recreate the RAID volume when restarting application.
 User may specify member disks to create RAID volume event if they do not exists yet - as the member disks are registered at a later time, the RAID module will claim them and will surface the RAID volume